akashjkhamkar/Onefin-Backend-Task/Readme.md

 # Onefin Backend Task
 ### Problem Statement
-We need to develop a web application which allows people to create collections of movies they like.
-There are two parts to this:
+Develop a web application which allows people to create collections of movies they like.

 ---
 #### Submission